AadityaGupta/blog-spider/README.md

 ##Note

-1.saving the content to local as doc format takes some time, you have to wait.
+1.Save the content to local as doc format takes some time and uses a lot of CPU, you have to wait.

-2.saving the content to local as doc format uses a lot of CPU.

 ##How to run